EEprotocol/discordbot/README.md

 # discordbot

-This is repogitory of bots for discord server.
+This is repogitory of bots for discord server.\n
 Most of them are written by python.